 OpenCV AI competition is focused on solutions solving real world problems using spatial AI.
 Teams will use the new OpenCV AI Kit D (OAK-D) to solve their challenge areas.
 The OAK-D is a smart camera with neural inference and depth processing capability on board.

 Caleta Team’s project would avoid the need for probes attached to the skin of newborns, and ensure better medical care with early detection of abnormal situations.

-Our researchers have already passed phase 1 of the competition, and are now competing in the finals.
+We are happy to announce that Caleta Team has been selected for the final phase of the competition.
 We wish them good luck and hope the best for their project!